 Flakey Bellows Trap

 Some bellows that are still leak free are not fully intact.
 Sometimes the inside will be flaking or disintegrating.
 The flakes and bits will get on the film causing black spots on the image.
-Use a small USB vaccuum cleaner to ensure the inside of the bellows in flake free.
+Use a small USB vacuum cleaner to ensure the inside of the bellows in flake free.

 Bakelite Light Leak Trap